Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

 Generally, when you're updating the API specification, you'll want to update the table of contents and add the note in at the spot where it fits best.
 More sections can be added, and sections that aren't used can be removed, so try to thoroughly document the API updates as you see fit.
+Path and query parameters may also show up in the spec, and you'll usually see those denoted by a colon (`:`) preceding the parameter name.

 !!! note "Path parameters"
     The colon in front of a part of the path represents a variable that can be inserted.
 For example,